Peter Pan (1954 musical): Act II

-In Neverland, Peter's "Lost Boys" are standing outside their underground lair, wondering when he will return, when they hear Captain Hook and his pirates ("Pirate Song").
+In Neverland, Peter's "Lost Boys" are standing outside their underground lair, wondering when he will return, when they hear Captain Hook and his pirates ("Pirate March").
 The boys hide.
 Hook tells Smee, his right-hand man, that he wants to kill Peter, because he cut off his hand and threw it to a crocodile, which has since then developed a taste for Hook and follows him around.
+He had to replace his hand with a hook.
 Luckily for Hook, the crocodile has swallowed a clock that ticks and alerts Hook to its presence.
 Hook accidentally stumbles upon the entrance to the hideout, and summons Smee and his men to provide background music while he plans the Boys' demise ("Hook's Tango"), a rich cake with poisonous icing.
 Hook suddenly hears a loud tick-tock; the crocodile appears but Hook escapes.
 The pirates flee, and the Boys reappear, thinking they are safe.
 Suddenly, a group of "Indians" appears, led by Tiger Lily ("Indians").
 They leave the Boys alone, and go on hunting the pirates.